rushyrush/curl-live/README.md

 # curl.live - ASCII Animation Server

 This is a simple Go web server that serves ASCII art animations when accessed via curl.
-The server responds with a 10-frame bouncing ball animation that loops indefinitely.

 ## How it works

-When you curl the server endpoint, it returns 10 frames of ASCII art in sequence with 0.1 second delays between each frame, creating a smooth animation effect.
+When you curl the server endpoint, it returns frames of ASCII art in sequence with 0.1 second delays between each frame, creating a smooth animation effect.
 The animation loops continuously until you interrupt it with Ctrl+C. Each frame is stored as a separate text file in the `frames/` directory.

 ## Prerequisites

-- Go 1.21 or later (for local development)
+- Go 1.25.3 or later (for local development)
 - Docker (for containerized deployment)

 ## Running Locally